Strong undersea quake reported off southern Philippines

-MANILA, Philippines (AP) — An undersea 6.9 magnitude earthquake has struck off the southern Philippines and the Pacific Tsunami Warning Center says it has a potential to generate a tsunami.
+MANILA, Philippines (AP) — An undersea 6.9 magnitude earthquake struck off the southern Philippines on Saturday and the Pacific Tsunami Warning Center said that it has a potential to generate a tsunami.

-No casualties or damage have been reported immediately on Saturday.
+No casualties or damage have been reported immediately.

+The Philippine Institute of Volcanology and Seismology said in an initial report that the quake was detected at a depth of 49 kilometers (30 miles) and a magnitude of 7.1 about 162 kilometers (100 miles) off Davao Oriental province.
+It said that it could generate aftershocks but the agency did not expect any damage.
+The Philippine agency did not mention any tsunami threat.

-The U.S. Geological Survey says the quake hit at a depth of 60 kilometers (37 miles) south of Davao city in the main southern region of Mindanao.
+The U.S. Geological Survey said the quake hit at a depth of 60 kilometers (37 miles) and measured 6.9.

 Most Read Nation & World Stories